-There are many different methods of meditation that we can use to bring ourselves back to the present moment and be in a state of thoughtlessness and pure awareness.
+There are many different meditation techniques for beginners that you can use to bring yourself back to the present moment, and be in a state of thoughtlessness and pure awareness.

 From my years of practicing meditation, I consider there to be three top meditation techniques that can be practiced pretty much anywhere, no matter what you’re doing.

 These three are, in my mind, the most important meditation techniques which helped me the most because you can do them in many different variations and places.